-During the two months between diagnosis and surgery (March 2009), my vision continued to deteriorate.
+During the two months between diagnosis and surgery (in March 2009), my vision continued to deteriorate.
 Every horizontal and vertical line appeared to have at least five "S" curves.
 The city looked devastated, with buildings at eccentric angles.
-At times, while I was looking at a person, it would suddenly appear as if his or her head had shrunk to a miniscule globe.
+At times, while I was looking at a person, it would suddenly appear as if his or her head had shrunk to a minuscule globe.
 Items appeared smaller with my left eye than with my right eye.

 Surgery consists of a vitrectomy (removal of the vitreous), peeling of the retinal scar tissue, and insertion of a gas bubble in place of the vitreous.
 Usually, those who have had macular hole surgery will also need cataract surgery within a year.

-Based on my doctor's recommendations and my own research, I was face-down for six weeks following surgery.
+Based on my doctor's recommendations at the time of my surgery (2009) and my own research, I was face-down for six weeks following surgery.
 For the first 29 days, this meant face-down positioning 24 hours per day, with the only exceptions being four brief periods per day when I rolled onto my back for eye drops.
 For the last 14 days, I was face-down at night and during most of the day; face-up periods were brief.

 The face-down period was extremely unpleasant, but I was goal-directed and determined to do everything in my power to contribute to the best possible visual results following surgery.
 Patience, perseverance, and determination paid off.